Rfam/rfam-docs/Readme.rst

 Contact
 ========

-If you have any questions or feedback, feel free to [submit an issue](https://github.com/Rfam/docs/issues) on GitHub or send an email at *rfam-help@ebi.ac.uk*.
+If you have any questions or feedback, feel free to `submit a GitHub issue` <https://github.com/Rfam/docs/issues>` or send an email at *rfam-help@ebi.ac.uk*.

 .. |docs| image:: https://readthedocs.org/projects/rfam/badge/?version=latest
     :alt: Documentation Status